Berlin Victory Column: Locations

 The Victory Column originally stood in Königsplatz (now Platz der Republik).
 In 1938/1939, as part of the preparation of the monumental plans to redesign Berlin into Welthauptstadt Germania, the Nazis relocated the column to its present site at the Großer Stern (Great Star).
 At the same time, the column was augmented by another 6.5 metres, giving it its present height of 66.89 metres.
 The monument survived World War II without much damage.
-Surrounded by a street circle, the column is also accessible to pedestrians through four tunnels, according to plans by Albert Speer.
+Surrounded by a roundabout, the column is also accessible to pedestrians through four tunnels, according to plans by Albert Speer.
 A spiral staircase leads to a viewing platform under the statue.